cometh-hq/connect-sdk/README.md

 })
 ```

-You can also incorporate cometh connect to the web3Onboard wallet modal solution.
+You can also incorporate cometh connect to web3Onboard wallet modal solution.